Atlantic flyingfish: Diet

-When it comes to diet, the Atlantic flyingfish primarily consumes zooplankton using its gill rakers and surface feeding techniques.
-Their diet is highly linked to their epipelagic habitat preference, or the top layer of the ocean, as plankton can be found in shallow or top layers of water.
-However, the gills of the Atlantic flyingfish, which are vital for effective feeding, can be subject to parasites such as parasitic flatworms of the suborder Gastrocotylinea.
+The Atlantic flyingfish primarily consumes zooplankton using its gill rakers and surface feeding techniques.
+Their diet is highly linked to their epipelagic habitat preference, as plankton can be found in shallow or top layers of water.
+However, the gills of the Atlantic flyingfish, which are vital for effective feeding, can be subject to parasites such as parasitic flatworms of the suborder Gastrocotylinae.

 Reproduction

 The spawning season of the Atlantic flyingfish is believed to be from June to August throughout the summer, although there have been documented gravid females as early as March.
 During spawning, Atlantic flyingfish tend to mate in large groups near the surface of the water.

-When females are ready to deposit eggs, they do so on the substrate in the water.
+When females are ready to deposit eggs, they do so on floating substrates in the water.
 C. melanurus eggs have filaments that support the attachment to other eggs or vegetation in the water.
 Often, larger females will release a greater number of eggs during reproduction.
 Ripe eggs are up to 1.8 to 1.9 millimeters in diameter and the filaments cover the full surface of the egg at this size.

-Conservation Status and Economic Importance
+Conservation status and economic importance

 In regions such as the Gulf of Guinea, the Atlantic flyingfish provides high economic value for artisanal fleet fishing.
 In a study by Zacarias et al. in São Tomé and Príncipe, researchers found C. melanurus to be the most important small-scale fishing catch with the highest occurrence rate in comparison to eight other local species.
 However, this paper also draws in concern for the fishing market of C. melanurus, stating that in comparison to previous studies, the number of small-scale-caught fish has reduced which may cause a threat to food security across the country.
 Research also indicates that C. melanurus is often highly targeted by Liberian fishermen due to their pelagic nature, making them an accessible resource to locals.
 In terms of the United States, the Atlantic flyingfish is minimally researched off the southeastern coast due to its low economic influence and minimal use for this area.

-According to the International Union for the Conservation of Nature (IUCN), the Atlantic flyingfish is of least concern in terms of its conservation concern.
+According to the International Union for Conservation of Nature (IUCN), the Atlantic flyingfish is of least concern in terms of its conservation concern.
 This species is very well-distributed and remains abundant in the areas it inhabits.
 The population trend is unknown, and the scope of its assessment was global.
 However, the date of its last assessment by the IUCN was January 2013 meaning it should be reassessed within the next couple years.